Email Drafts

 Step 1

-Go to People > Manage > Tags and create a new Tag with the name SharedDrafts
+Go to the top menu to Tag Icon > Manage Tags and create a new Tag with the name SharedDrafts.

 See also